1.18 Provisions, Contingent liabilities and Contingent Assets

 c.
 Market risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The Company has insignificant exposure to market risks as it has negligible debt as at the end of the reporting period.
+The Company has insignificant exposure to market risks as it has no debt as at the end of the reporting period.

 d.
 Foreign currency risk

-Foreign currency risk arises from future commercial transactions, recognized assets, and liabilities denominated in a currency that is not the Company's functional currency.
+Foreign currency risk arises from future commercial transactions, recognized assets and liabilities denominated in a currency that is not the Company's functional currency.
 The Company is exposed to foreign currency risk primarily due to its investment in a foreign subsidiary.

 Risk Management Objectives and Policies